kubeflow/kfp-tekton/README.md

 # Kubeflow Pipelines and Tekton

-Experimental project to bring Kubeflow Pipelines and Tekton together.
+Project to bring Kubeflow Pipelines and Tekton together.
 The work is being driven in accordance with this evolving [design doc specifications](http://bit.ly/kfp-tekton).
 Since this will evolve from experimental towards a more mature solution, we are keeping it currently separate from [Kubeflow Pipeline repo](https://github.com/kubeflow/pipelines).